hereAlexT/dont-remember/model/adrs/0001-microkernel-architecture.md

 Advantages
 - After the user caches the dictionary, it can be used locally without networking
 - Reduced the servers load
-- If the users hardware is good,
+- If the users hardware is good, the responsiveness would increase Neutral
-Neutral
 - Multiple interfaces are required for different frontend applications.
   These can be delivered through different Java libraries.